 [Section 43 amended by No. 73 of 2006 s.
 107.]

-44. Casino liquor licences
+44. Casino liquor licence, effect and conditions of

 (1) Subject to this Act the licensee of a casino liquor licence is, during permitted hours, authorised to sell liquor for consumption on the premises at the casino, or at other premises within the casino complex concerned or adjacent to that complex, within such one or more defined areas as may from time to time be approved by the Gaming and Wagering Commission.